GMOD/Apollo/docs/Apollo2Build.md

 Web Apollo 2.0 simplifies and expands options for the database setup.
 This section will cover the basic options for this.

+The basic idea is to setup a new apollo-config.groovy file from some existing samples to initialize your database settings.

 ## Database options

 #### Configure for H2:
-- copy sample-h2-apollo-config.groovy to apollo-config.groovy and update the data directory
+- To use H2 for your database, simply copy sample-h2-apollo-config.groovy to apollo-config.groovy` (i.e. this is a 'zero configuration' database)
+- Run `apollo deploy`

 #### Configure for PostgreSQL:
-- Create a new database (e.g. default is just named `apollo`)
+- Create a new database (e.g. this can be as simple as `createdb "apollo-production"`)
-- Copy sample-postgres-apollo-config.groovy to apollo-config.groovy and re-run apollo deploy
+- Copy sample-postgres-apollo-config.groovy to apollo-config.groovy and make sure to edit the database name appropriately
-- Note: There is no need to run the old add-tracks/add-users/set-track-permissions pipeline now.
+- Note: the production environment in apollo-config is automatically used when you copy the war file to your tomcat server, and the schema will be initialized automatically.

 #### Configure for MySQL:
-- Create a new database (e.g. apollo by default)
+- Create a new MySQL database (e.g. just use the name apollo-production by default)
 - Copy sample-mysql-apollo-config.groovy to apollo-config.groovy and re-run apollo deploy